simoncblyth/env/notifymq/README.txt

      pmq.py
-           hook up ROOT signal/slot mechanism with the MQ that resides in a separate monitor thread ... allowing non-blocking response to messages
+           hook up ROOT signal/slot mechanism with the ROOT.gMQ singleton that resides in a separate monitor thread ... allowing non-blocking response to messages